Every action is an opportunity to build a more sustainable future

 ● Administrative Center and Operational Excellence Center.

-We take pride in participating in environmental projects.
-In 2023, we conducted 4 environmental volunteering events in the main countries of our operation: Colombia, El Salvador, Costa Rica, and Ecuador, carrying out activities to protect ecosystems.
-This resulted in the planting of 872 native trees from these areas and the release of more than 200 sea turtles.
-In total, 170 volunteers participated.
+We take pride in supporting environmental projects.
+In 2023, we organized four environmental volunteer events in our main operating countries: Colombia, El Salvador, Costa Rica, and Ecuador, focused on ecosystem protection.
+These efforts led to the planting of 872 native trees and the release of over 200 sea turtles.
+A total of 170 volunteers participated in these initiatives.

 For avianca, environmental care is a priority.
 We are inspired to see how our efforts for the environment translate into tangible actions, and this is just the beginning.
 We embrace the challenge of continuing to contribute to the well-being of our planet.
 Together, we will fly towards a greener and more sustainable future!